john-hewitt/implicit-ins/README.md

 # Instruction Following without Instruction Tuning

+This codebase contains the code for the paper _[Instruction Following without Instruction Tuning](https://arxiv.org/pdf/2409.14254)_, by John Hewitt, Nelson F. Liu, Christopher D. Manning, and Percy Liang.

 This codebase is a fork of the [open-instruct](https://github.com/allenai/open-instruct) repository, modified to implement experiments in the paper _Instruction Following without Instruction Tuning._
 As such, it can be used for instruction tuning, though likely unless you're interested in the details of our experiments, you're better off using the original open-instruct repository.